nerdschoolbergen/introduction-to-web-security/codespaces.md

 Once your codespace is created, the workshop repository will be automatically cloned into it.
 Now you can run the application and launch it in a browser.

 1. When the terminal becomes available, cd into the `vulnerable-application` directory and enter the command `npm install`.
-2. After the `npm install` command finishes, enter the command `npm start` to start the web application.
+2. After the `npm install` command finishes, enter the command `npm run dev` to start the web application.
 3. When your application starts, the codespace recognizes the port the application is running on and displays a pop-up message to let you know.
 4. Click **Open in Browser** to view your running application in a new tab.